UN rule may be hurdle for Brazil vaccine skeptic Bolsonaro | Politics

 The assembly's leader, Abdulla Shahid, announced Wednesday that all attendees must be vaccinated to speak at the gathering, citing a New York City policy.
 That could bar Bolsonaro, a beleaguered right-wing leader seeking to rehabilitate his image abroad.

 Bolsonaro plans to travel to New York for the assembly, his press office told The Associated Press, but the president's representatives did not respond to questions about his vaccination status.
-The president told supporters as recently as Tuesday that he remains unvaccinated.
+The president, who was infected with the virus last year, told supporters as recently as Tuesday that he remains unvaccinated.

+It was not immediately clear how the rule would be enforced.
+Spokespersons for Shahid and for U.N.
+Secretary-General Antonio Guterres said Thursday that discussions were ongoing, and Guterres spokesperson Stephane Dujarric suggested the result could be an honor system in which anyone entering the hall would attest to being vaccinated.

 When vaccines were about to roll out at the end of last year, the president was intransigent, repeatedly saying he wouldn't receive a shot nor force anyone else to do so.